Navyasri84/Free_Code_Camp/README.md

 # Free_Code_Camp
-A responsive website using HTML and CSS through Free Code Camp website
+An online platform to creat a responsive website using HTML and CSS through Free Code Camp website